 - The system detects an approaching vehicle's headlamps. - The system detects a preceding vehicle's taillamps. - The outside light is bright enough that high-beam headlamps are not required. - The vehicle's speed drops below 20 km/h (12 mph). - The IntelliBeam system is disabled by the button on the turn signal lever.
-If this happens, press and the exterior lamp control is in the AUTO or position to reactivate the IntelliBeam system.
+If this happens, press (A) on the turn signal lever when the exterior lamp control is in the AUTO or position to reactivate the IntelliBeam system.
 The instrument cluster light will come on to indicate the IntelliBeam system is reactivated.